alexsavio/atlasquerpy/README.md

 atlasquerpy
 ===========

-FSL atlasquery in Python
+Brain atlas query in Python.

-This is a Python version of the FMRIB software library (FSL) atlasquery tool.
+This is a Python version of other atlas query tools available elsewhere.

 About FSL atlasquery
 --------------------